30.3.20

 Cigarette Card 'The Fairies' Changeling

-THE FAIRIES' CHANGELING (Herefordshire) A mother was greatly worried over her child, for it never grew but lay in its cradle vear after year.
+The fairies’ changeling (Herefordshire) A mother was greatly worried about her child, for it never grew but lay in its cradle year after year.
 When her elder son, a soldier, returned from the wars, he refused to believe the child was his brother, declaring it was a changeling.
 To prove this, he blew out some eggs, filled the shells with malt and hops, and brewed them over the fire.
-"Though I've lived a thousand years," chuckled the changeling, "this is the first time I've seen beer brewed in egg-shells."
+“Though I’ve lived a thousand years,” chuckled the changeling, “this is the first time I’ve seen beer brewed in eggshells.”
 He then rushed from the house.
-Shortly afterwards, a fine young man walked in — he was none other than the boy the fairies had been keeping for many years.
+Shortly afterward, a fine young man walked in—he was none other than the boy the fairies had kept for many years.

 Ahhh A Comedy (But, Wait.
 What about the Boy?)